 My dissertation project focuses on media and activist networks of individuals and organizations around GBV incidents, particularly high-profile incidents.
 I ask how GBV media discourses are generated, why they are generated and leveraged differently, and what the implications are for anti-GBV reforms and activism.
-I use content and discourse analysis of GBV media coverage and ethnography of media and activist networks, including journalists, activists, and NGO workers across urban India.
+I use content and discourse analyses of GBV media coverage and ethnography of both media and activist networks, including journalists, activists, and NGO workers across urban India.

 I also work broadly on investigating the state of GBV media representation and coverage, using discourse and computational textual analysis.
 I use news and social media data and coverage, and am currently working on projects related to a hand-coded dataset of 500+ articles in Indian-English newspapers.